greg-raven/Uncommon-Sense/_drafts/staging.md

 Democracies have ever been spectacles of turbulence and contention; have ever been found incompatible with personal security or the rights of property; and have in general been as short in their lives as they have been violent in their death.
 James Madison

-Republics are formed only after revolution.
-The change to the empire is slow and gradual.
-One of the saddest lessons of history is that whenever these schools of politics have met in the republics of old, the imperial school, with its dazzling influence of wealth and power, has always won.
-John F. Shafroth

-The first ten amendments were proposed and adopted largely because of fear that Government might unduly interfere with prized individual liberties.
-The people wanted and demanded a Bill of Rights written into their Constitution.
-The amendments embodying the Bill of Rights were intended to curb all branches of the Federal Government in the fields touched by the amendments --- Legislative, Executive, and Judicial.
-Hugo L. Black

-Racism is not dead, but it is on life support --- kept alive by politicians, race hustlers, and people who get a sense of superiority by denouncing others as racists.
-Thomas Sowell